ailenus/java-notes/readme.md

 }
-/* when de-serialising a Book object, its medium will be set to "unknown" as InfoMedium constructor is called while author will be retained as Book constructor isn't called */
+/* when de-serialising a Book object, its medium will be set to "unknown" as InfoMedium constructor is called while author will be retained as Book constructor isn’t called */
 ```

 #### Custom Serialisation